nzmpi/evm-runners-solutions/README.md

 1. evm-runners should be a gradual introduction to the EVM, so introduce one concept at a time
 2. The challenge should make sense and be useful in some context
 3. Not a CTF: There should be several ways to solve the challenge.
-The task is to find the most efficient solution (gas or codesize)
+The task is to find the most efficient solution (regarding gas or codesize)

 The PR should include

 1. An interface file in `src/interfaces/`
-2. A template file for Solidity, Vyper and Huff in `templates/src/`
+2. A template file for Solidity, Vyper and Huff in `templates/`
-3. A base test file in `test/`
+3. A test file in `test/`
-4. Language specific test files in `templates/test/` (Solidity, Vyper, Huff)

-The base test file includes the actual tests and accepts a bytecode env variable as input.
-The language specific test files inherit from the base test and override the deploy function.
-The CLI will always run the base test file, the language specific test files only exist to give the user the option to run the tests himself with `forge test`.
+The test file consists of the base test (which includes the actual tests and accepts a bytecode env variable as input) and the language specific test contracts, which inherit from the base test and override the deploy function.
+The CLI will always run the base test file, the language specific test contracts only exist to give the user the option to run the tests with `forge test`.

-When adding a new level make sure to follow the naming convention below and place the files in the correct directories. `evm-runners start` will later copy the example template file from `template/src/<level>` to `src/<level>` and the corresponding test file from `template/test/<level>` to `test`.
+When adding a new level make sure to follow the naming convention below and place the files in the correct directories. `evm-runners start` will later copy the example template file from `template/<level>` to `src/<level>`.

 ### Naming convention

-The name of the test contract is composed of

-1. The level name, e.g. `Average`
+The test contracts are named in the following way:

+1. Base test: `<Level>TestBase`
-2. "Test"
+2. Solidity test: `<Level>TestSol`
-3. The type, e.g. "Base" for the "Base" test, "Sol" for Solidity, "Huff" for Huff, "Vyper" for Vyper.
+3. Vyper test: `<Level>TestVyper`
+4. Huff test: `<Level>TestHuff`

-So for level `Average`, the test files are called `AverageTestBase`, `AverageTestHuff`, `AverageTestSol`, `AverageTestVyper`.
+e.g. the test contracts for level `Average` are named `AverageTestBase`, `AverageTestSol`, `AverageTestVyper`, `AverageTestHuff`.

 The filename of the template src file is composed of